cambiatus/backend/README.md

 ```
 mix ecto.create
 ```
-*Note: you may need to change the database user and password variables values in the `config/test.exs` and `config/dev.exs` for this to work.*
+*Note: you may need to change the database user and password variables values in the `config/test.exs` and `config/dev.exs` to ensure proper connection with Postgres.*

 Then, run the current database migrations using
 ```